forgxyz/flipside/README.md

 # flipside
-Query repository for work done with Flipside Crypto
+dbt Model repository for work done with Flipside Crypto